 Mytilus edulis lives on the surface of the seabed held in one place by byssus threads that either attach to the substratum or to other mussels in the bed.
 Activities resulting in penetration and disturbance can either directly affect the mussel by crushing or removal, or indirectly affect them by the weakening or breaking of their byssus threads making them vulnerable to displacement (Denny, 1987) where they are unlikely to survive (Dare, 1976).
 Where mussels are removed the associated fauna and flora will also be removed.
-In addition, abrasion and sub-surface damage attract mobile scavengers and predators including fish, crabs, and starfish to feed on exposed, dead and damaged individuals and discards (Kaiser & Spencer, 1994; Ramsay et al., 1998; Groenewold & Fonds, 2000; Bergmann et al., 2002).
+In addition, abrasion and sub-surface damage attracts mobile scavengers and predators including fish, crabs, and starfish to feed on exposed, dead and damaged individuals and discards (Kaiser & Spencer, 1994; Ramsay et al., 1998; Groenewold & Fonds, 2000; Bergmann et al., 2002).
 This effect could increase predation pressure on surviving damaged and intact Mytilus edulis.

 Mussel dredging is the main form of activity that results in penetration around mussel beds.
-Holt $et\,al.$ (1998) noted that several thousand tonnes of mussels were fished in the Wash by dredgers in good years.
+Holt $et\,al.$, (1998) noted that several thousand tonnes of mussels were fished in the Wash by dredgers in good years.
 Dredging will remove the substratum along with the mussels and their associated flora and fauna.
-Temporary re-suspension of sediment also occurs with mussel dredging (Holt $et\,al.$ , 1998) in volumes of 1470 g/m2 (Riemann & Hoffmann, 1991), which could potentially result in localised smothering.
+Temporary re-suspension of sediment also occurs with mussel dredging (Holt $et\,al.$, 1998) in volumes of 1470 g/m2 (Riemann & Hoffmann, 1991), which could potentially result in localised smothering.
 Dredging is also likely to increase the vulnerability of the remaining mussels to storm damage through the weakening of byssal attachment and creating patches in the bed (Denny, 1987).

-The Scottish MPA Project Fisheries Management Guidance (JNCC, 2013a) suggests that scallop dredges and other demersal towed gear are also likely to result in the removal of a proportion of the bed along with its associated fauna and flora.
+The Scottish MPA Project Fisheries Management Guidance (JNCC, 2013a) suggests that scallop dredges and other demersal towed gear is also likely to result in the removal of a proportion of the bed along with its associated fauna and flora.
 The same report suggested that potting and other demersal static gear would have a lower impact than mobile gear.
-There is no evidence for the impacts of hydraulic dredging on mussels but Hall et al. (1990) observed that when using hydraulic dredging for Ensis sp. the immediate effects were a reduction in the number of target species and many macrofaunal species.
+There is no evidence for the impacts of hydraulic dredging on mussels but Hall et al., (1990) observed that when using hydraulic dredging for Ensis sp. the immediate affects were a reduction in the number of target species and many macrofaunal species.
 However, after 40 days the effect of the fishing gear could no longer be seen.

-Holt et al. (1998) noted that natural 'wild' beds are susceptible over-exploitation, especially in some embayments and that over-exploitation can reduce recruitment.
-Holt et al. (1998) also point out that the source areas for recruitment to beds is unknown and the relationship between stock and recruitment poorly understood.
+Holt et al., (1998) noted that natural 'wild' beds are susceptible over-exploitation, especially in some embayments and that over-exploitation can reduce recruitment.
+Holt et al., (1998) also point out that the source areas for recruitment to beds is unknown and the relationship between stock and recruitment poorly understood.
 This statement is consistent with the sporadic and unpredictable nature of recruitment and recovery in mussels beds (Seed & Suchanek, 1992).

 Sensitivity assessment.
 The activities that penetrate the seabed could result in removal of part of a bed and its associated fauna and flora.
 Therefore, based on the available evidence it is concluded that all sedimentary mussel biotopes are sensitive to 'penetration and/or disturbance of the seabed'.
 Therefore, resistance is assessed as 'Low' (loss of 25-75% of bed within direct footprint), resilience is assessed as 'Medium', and sensitivity as 'Medium'.
+However the infralittoral rock biotope is unlikely to be affected by penetrative gear or activities, by definition, and is probably 'Not exposed' but is susceptible to 'abrasion'.